 Remo has continuously impressed all types of drumming enthusiasts by offering high-quality accessories.
 And they are market leaders when it comes to the best snare heads.

 The Hazy Snare Side Drumhead is among their best products.
 And the fact that it is too common means many drummers find it useful.
-And perhaps it is the model on your drum already.
+And perhaps it is the model on your drum heads already.

 It is one of the most affordable snare drum heads on the market.
-It comes with a single 3-mil of the film; hence, it is thinner than most alternatives.
+It comes with a single 3-mil of the coated film; hence, it is thinner than most alternatives.

-It is very easy to tune since many drummers use it across the globe.
+This drum set is very easy to tune since many drummers use it across the globe.
 You can create a wide range of resonant overtones.

 But I would not recommend it for high-intensity drumming.
 It is just not the best on the market.
 And this can be seen through its price.

 However, if you are looking for versatility, the Remo emperor Ambassador is an excellent choice.

 - 3-mil coated film